cian-chambliss-personal/genTile/README.md

 genTile draws inspiration from the markdown definition, and from old school game designs done by hand on graph paper, as well as custom dungeon & dragons campaigns.

+This is a first draft, and there are numerous omissions (like material and character generation).

 # Types